rofrano/tekton-testing/labs/05-build-an-image/README.md

 kubectl apply -f pipeline.yaml
 ```

+---

-### Run the pipeline
+## Step 6: Run the pipeline

-First make sure that the persistent volume claim for the workspace exists by applying it usinf `kubectl`:
+First, make sure that the persistent volume claim for the workspace exists by applying it using `kubectl`:

 ```bash
 kubectl apply -f pvc.yaml